Russia Accused of GPS Jamming EU Chief’s Jet in Bulgaria

 European Commission President Ursula von der Leyen’s jet was allegedly targeted by Russian GPS jamming as it attempted to land at Plovdiv Airport in Bulgaria, according to officials.

-The suspected interference forced the aircraft to circle for nearly an hour before the crew switched from electronic navigation to paper maps to complete the landing, the Financial Times reported.
+The suspected interference reportedly forced the aircraft to circle for nearly an hour before the crew switched from electronic navigation to paper charts to complete the landing, the Financial Times reported on Sept.
+1. However, multiple sources later corrected key details, including the use of navigation systems, the length of the delay, and the possibility of a time zone misunderstanding.

 “We can confirm there was GPS jamming, but the plane landed safely,” Arianna Podesta, deputy chief spokesperson for the European Commission, told Newsweek.
 “We have received information from Bulgarian authorities that they suspect this blatant interference was carried out by Russia.”